hpluska/APCompSciA/projects/TextStatistics/README.md

 - [ ] Include instance variables.
 Include a reference to the processed File.
 Include variables for all of the statistics that are computed for the file.
 Look at the list of accessor methods in the TextStatisticsInterface to determine which statistics will be stored (accessor methods typically are named with the word “get” following by whatever information they are accessing)

 - [ ] Constructor.
 The constructor takes a File object as a parameter.
 The constructor should open the file and read the entire file line-by-line, processing each line as it reads it.
 Your constructor needs to handle the FileNotFoundException that can occur when the File is opened in a Scanner.
 Use a try-catch statement to do this.
 Don’t just throw the exception.
-As each line is read, collect the following statistics:
+As the file is read, your program must collect the following statistics,

-	* The number of characters and lines in the file.
-The number of characters should include all whitespace characters, punctuation, etc. The number of lines should include any blank lines in the file.
+	* The number of lines in the file.
+The number of lines should include any blank lines in the file.
+	* The number of words in the file
+	* The number characters in the file.
+The number of characters should include all whitespace characters, punctuation, etc.
+	* The average word length
-	* The number of words in the file.
+	* The number of times each letter appears in the file.
+Do not separate upper and lower case, just convert all characters to lower or upper case before counting.

-- [ ] The number of words of each length that appears in the file.
+	* The number of words of each length that appears in the file.
 Assume that the maximum word length is 23.
 You do not need to print lengths that have a count of zero.
 Be careful here!
 Consider the examples below,

 ```
 Here is my (word)!